owen2345/camaleon-cms/README.md

   ```
   bundle install
   ```
-* Install the CMS (This will copy some basic templates and plugins in your project)
+* Install the CMS (before this, you can change defaut configuration in config/system.json)

   ```
   rails generate camaleon_cms:install